Bokdol11859/IIS/readme.md

 3. Open instagramCrawl.py with any editor or IDE and run it
 4. Enter the information requested to start Scraping!

-Use It At Your Own Risk!
+### Use It At Your Own Risk!

 ## Usage

-IIS scrapes the main images (first image if there's multiple) of the posts of a public Instagram account.
+IIS scrapes the main images (the first image if there's multiple) of the posts of a public Instagram account.

 ## Contributing